jairuss0/DoodleDuel---a-Skirbble-clone-using-Java/README.md

 * for your friends or classmates to play the game they must download _DoodDuel.zip_ file

 ## HOW TO RUN THE GAME?
-Server responsibility:  to compile multiple server files  files you must:
+Server responsibility:  to compile multiple server files  you must:
   1. Go to your Operating System command line or terminal
   3. Change the directory folder where you downloaded the _serverFiles_ directory command: